FabioZumbi12/testimonial-basics/readme.txt

 * Backup your database and testimonials before upgrading.
 * go through your site to ensure all testimonials and input forms are being displayed.
 * Check that your widgets are working and re install if there are problems.
+* Take the time to go through the options, there are new features you may want to use.

 == Installation ==